thatwonguy/Machine-Learning-House-Price-Prediction/README.md

    Here we bring in the data into a notebook and perform EDA, getting a good sense of the data, removing null values, and cleaning the data to see how we can work with it and what would be the best machine learning model to use and determine if we need more data or different data and continuing to prepare the data to ensure this data is clean and adequate to address the question we want answered with our model.

    **Key Points for MLOPS:**
-   - EDA & Preprocessing: Clean the data, handle missing values, and document all steps.
+   - **EDA & Preprocessing**: Clean the data, handle missing values, and document all steps.
 Ensure - transformations are clearly documented and stored in scripts for reproducibility.
-   - Feature Engineering: Perform feature selection and transformation based on correlation, variance, and model requirements.
+   - **Feature Engineering**: Perform feature selection and transformation based on correlation, variance, and model requirements.
-   - Consistency: Document transformations to ensure new data undergoes identical preprocessing steps before inference.
+   - **Consistency**: Document transformations to ensure new data undergoes identical preprocessing steps before inference.
 3. **DATA WRANGLING:**
    This goes hand in hand with data preparation above.
 Obtaining all the data and prepping, preprocessing, cleaning and transforming the data.
 Please note: the preprocessing step needs to be clearly documented and defined, as any new data being fed into the machine learning model will always have to be preprocessed in the same consistent manner orderwise the Machine Learning model will not provide the results.
 4. **ANALYSE DATA:**: